Schools & Divisions

 - Meeting the following distribution pattern

-- 2 courses from course listings in Afro-American studies (6 cr.)
+- 2 courses from course listings in African American and African Diaspora studies (6 cr.)

 - At least one course at 200, 300, or 400 level (3 cr.)